 Another good tip is to use the very best exchanges for buying or trading cryptos:

 Read more: The best crypto exchanges and trading apps

 It helps to have an investor scorecard when evaluating new cryptos to possibly invest in.

 I’m also very interested in crypto lending services, both from a borrower’s and a lender’s perspective.
-I would recommend you check out BlockFi and YouHodler, for example, and you can consider putting some of your cryptos to work by lending them out on these platforms.
+I would recommend you check out BlockFi, YouHodler (only non-US residents) and Ledn, for example, and you can consider putting some of your cryptos to work by lending them out on these platforms.

 Whatever you do, make sure you keep good records of all your crypto transactions by using a crypto portfolio tracking tool that can also double as a tax preparation tool.
 You can have a look at my review of CoinTracker, my favorite tracking tool.

 I’ve written quite a bit about Bitcoin, make sure you check out my dedicated post on whether you should buy Bitcoin.

 I would also suggest reading the following books to further your knowledge of Bitcoin: